opiopan/fsmapper-docs/docs/index.md

 All the functionalities mentioned earlier are accessed through [Lua 5.4](https://www.lua.org/manual/5.4/) scripts.
 Although fsmapper is implemented as a Windows GUI application, it actually only features a dashboard to display operational status and a console function to show messages during script execution,　particularly error messages.
-If there wasn't a necessity to allow users to select FS2020's popup windows,　I believe it would have been implemented as a command-line interface (CLI).
+If there wasn't a necessity to allow users to select FS2020's pop-out windows,　I believe it would have been implemented as a command-line interface (CLI).

 :::info